chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 ### Event Feed

 The event feed data lifecycle settings allow you to remove all event feed data and chef server actions after a set amount of days.
 The default is to remove event feed data after 7 days, and Chef Infra Server actions after 30 days.

 ### Service Groups

-The service group data lifecycle settings are shown in the UI, but cannot be changed in the UI.
-Instead, you can use the API to adjust these settings.
+The service group data lifecycle settings appear in the browser, but you cannot change these settings in the browser.
+Instead, you use the API to adjust these settings.
 The default is to label health check reports as disconnected after 5 minutes, and remove disconnected services after 5 days.

 ### Client Runs